-If a soldier is being punished under article 15 of the Uniform Code of Military Justice (UCMJ), or is in a period of suspension of such punishment, he or she can't be promoted except under specific circumstances (see AR 27-10).
+If a soldier is being punished under article 15 of the Uniform Code of Military Justice (UCMJ) or is in a period of suspension of such punishment, he or she can't be promoted except under specific circumstances (see AR 27-10).

-Proper Qualification Needed for Promotions
+Proper Qualification Needed